bencottier/ddpg-replica/notes.md

 - Seed 0 and 20
     - Gee, neither take off!
 Hang around 0 return.
 Maybe they just need more time?
 100k interacts is not much in this context.

+## 2019.08.17

+Examining an amateur implementation of DDPG with OpenAI Gym: https://github.com/stevenpjg/ddpg-aigym

+- Good, they have OU noise
+    - Ah...looks equivalent except it assumes a fixed time step of 1...that would make a big difference in my implementation, since I assume a time step equal to that in the Gym simulator (.05).
+- OO implementation.
+Downside is the pseudocode is spread over multiple files and functions.
+Upside is modularity and semantic crispness.
+-